4 Important Tips on Writing a Research Paper Title

 Example: Meditation makes nurses perform better: a qualitative study of mindfulness meditation among German nursing students

 - Avoid unnecessary words and jargons.
 Keep the title statement as concise as possible.
 You want a title that will be comprehensible even to people who are not experts in your field.
-For a detailed list of things to avoid when writing an effective research title, check the article here.
+Check our article for a detailed list of things to avoid when writing an effective research title.

 - Make sure your title is between 5 and 15 words in length.